-Two rising female choreographers share personal stories of illness, love and loss in a moving and inspiring double bill.
+Beautiful new work from two rising female choreographers as they share personal stories of illness, love and loss in a moving and inspiring double bill.

 THE EPHEMERAL LIFE OF AN OCTOPUS by Léa Tirabasso